 Dropsy is also a bacterial transmitted disease due to eating live worms.
 In this disease, the scales of our fish elevate, making the fish look like a pine cone.
 The bellies of the betta may be bloated.

 In the swim bladder disease, the bettas have difficulty maintaining balance and swimming properly because the swim bladder is bloated enough.
 This can be caused by overfeeding and poor quality foods.

-Tips To Feed Your Betta Properly
+Tips To Feed Them Properly

 One thing that you should always remember about betta fish is it’s a carnivorous fish that mainly feeds on the tank surface.
 You can treat them with vegetable matter occasionally.
 However, the display of vibrant colors in Betta is solely due to a varied diet, rich in nutrients.
 A Betta fish that feeds on a multitude of foods exhibits more vibrant colors, lives longer and heals fin damage faster than those who don’t.